 Robby helps clients succeed through listening, awareness, persuasion, and foresight.
-An inductee into the Montgomery County Business Hall of Fame, he orchestrates the critical components of major development projects, including development applications, special exceptions, site plans, and subdivisions.
-He also is heavily involved in the development of Montgomery County’s area master plans and the ensuing redevelopment planning.
+An inductee into the Montgomery County Business Hall of Fame, he orchestrates the critical components of major development projects, including master plans, development applications, special exceptions, site plans, and subdivisions.
+He also participates in real estate transactional work with firm colleagues.

 His clients include Adventist HealthCare, Lerner Enterprises, Tower Companies, Alexandria Real Estate Equities, Buchanan Partners, Howard Hughes Medical Institute, B.F.
 Saul Company, National Lutheran Communities & Services, and Bernstein Management Co.

-Robby has been an active leader in many of the area’s most prominent civic, community and cultural organizations, including Strathmore Hall Foundation, the Greater Bethesda Chamber of Commerce, Imagination Stage, the BCC High School Educational Foundation, and the Bethesda Urban Partnership.
-Since 1988, he has served frequently as Lerch Early's board chair and managing partner.
+Robby has been an active leader in many of the area’s most prominent civic, community and cultural organizations, including the Music Center at Strathmore, the Greater Bethesda Chamber of Commerce, Imagination Stage, KID Museum, and the Bethesda Urban Partnership.
+Since 1988, he served frequently as Lerch Early's board chair and managing partner.
 He currently serves as chair of the Montgomery County Economic Development Corporation.